Abrasive Personality Disorder: Causes and Symptoms

 Personality Disorders

-Because of this oddity of personality orders, many doctors and professors argue they don’t qualify as a mental illness.
+Because of this oddity of personality disorders, many doctors and professors argue they don’t qualify as a mental illness.
 Robert Hirschfeld, Professor of Psychiatry Weill Cornell Medical College at Cornell University, explains ” It is not completely clear from this [DSM III-R] definition [of mental disorder] whether personality disorders are mental disorders because of the requirement that deviant behavior, often the hallmark of personality disorders, cannot be considered a mental disorder unless it is a symptom of dysfunction in the person” (Litvak, 1994).

 However, we can assume there is a biological structure that is stress activated that leads to personalities that create personality characteristics that diverge from societal and cultural norms, leading to a variety of dysfunctional social behaviors.
 This explanation fits into the general adaptation stress model and epigenetics.